stonne-simulator/omega/README.md

 docker run -it franciscomunoz/stonne_omega_img /bin/bash
 ```

-Codebase is in the omega-code folder
+Codebase is in the omega-code folder of the master branch

 # Documentation